Niger: Law enforcement

 Law enforcement in Niger is the responsibility of the Ministry of Defense through the National Gendarmerie and the Ministry of the Interior through the National Police and the National Guard.
 The National Police is primarily responsible for law enforcement in urban areas.
 Outside big cities and in rural areas, this responsibility falls on the National Gendarmerie and the National Guard.

 Government finance

-Government finance is derived revenue exports (Mining, oil and agricultural exports) as well as various forms of taxes collected by the government.
+Government finance is derived from revenue exports (mining, oil and agricultural exports) as well as various forms of taxes collected by the government.
 In the past, foreign aid has contributed to large percentages of the budget.
 In 2013, Niger's government has adopted a zero-deficit budget of 1.279 trillion CFA francs ($2.53 billion) which is claimed to balance revenues and expenditures by an 11% reduction in the budget from the previous year.

-The 2014 budget was 1.867 trillion CFA which is distributed as follows according to: public debt (76,703,692,000 CFA), personnel expenditures (210,979,633,960 CFA), operating expenditures (128,988,777,711 CFA); subsidies and transfers: 308,379,641,366 CFA) and Investment (1,142,513,658,712 CFA).
+The 2014 budget was 1.867 trillion CFA which is distributed as follows according to: public debt (76,703,692,000 CFA), personnel expenditures (210,979,633,960 CFA), operating expenditures (128,988,777,711 CFA); subsidies and transfers (308,379,641,366 CFA) and investment (1,142,513,658,712 CFA).